 2. If You Lose Sight Of Your Values, Your Life Will Suck

 I recruited foreign spies to work for the U.S. Government.
 To be successful, I exploited their lack of self-awareness.
 The most vulnerable person was the one too lazy to go deep and prioritize their values.
-They lived in a shallow world and preferred to blame others rather than acknowledge how their poor values made their life suck.
+They lived in a shallow world and preferred to blame others rather than acknowledge how their poor values made their lives suck.

 Our values are defined by what we are willing to struggle to accomplish.
 If something holds value for us, we will endure the pain and struggle to make it happen.